wilsonng234/OpenAI-Discord-Bot/README.md

 # OpenAI Discord Bot

 This project is a Discord bot using OpenAI models to generate messages and images based on user inputs.
-It is developed using AWS Lambda to provide pay-as-you-go serverless computing service and connects to a DynamoDB backend service to store the chat history.
+It is developed using AWS Lambda to provide pay-as-you-go serverless discord bot and connects to a DynamoDB backend server to store the chat history.

 There are two functionalities supported by the bot: